-This market continues to come off.
-Supplies are expected to be steady for the rest of the year.
+This market has steady.
+Supplies are expected to be moderate to good for the rest of the week.
+Again some shippers are better off than others, hence price fluctuation does exist.
 Production continues to be out of Santa Maria, and Oxnard.
 Yuma production has begun in a light way as well.
-Smaller size celery has picked up in availability.
 There are no major quality issues to report at this time.
-Overall, demand is lighter.